The Apothecary Diaries

-The Apothecary Diaries (薬屋のひとりごと, Kusuriya no Hitorigoto) is a Japanese light novel series written by Natsu Hyūga and illustrated by Touko Shino.
-It was serialized online since 2011 on the user-generated novel publishing website Shōsetsuka ni Narō.
-In the following year, it was acquired by Shufunotomo, who initially published the series as a novel with a single volume in 2012, and then as a light novel series in 2014.
-The series is set in a fictional country modelled after ancient China.
+The Apothecary Diaries (薬屋のひとりごと, Kusuriya no Hitorigoto) is a Japanese light novel series written by Hyūganatsu and illustrated by Touko Shino.
+Since 2011, it has been serialized online on the user-generated novel publishing website Shōsetsuka ni Narō.
+In the following year, it was acquired by Shufunotomo, who initially published the series as a novel with a single volume in 2012 and then as a light novel series in 2014.

+The series is set in a fictional country inspired by the Tang Dynasty of early medieval China and follows a girl named Maomao, who was trained from an early age by her apothecary father, and was sold as a servant to the emperor's palace while she secretly employs her pharmacologist skills in the service of the people of the palace.

-It has been adapted into two manga series in 2017, with one published by Square Enix in Monthly Big Gangan, and another one published by Shogakukan in Monthly Sunday Gene-X. The light novel is licensed in North America by J-Novel Club, and the manga illustrated by Nekokurage is licensed by Square Enix.
-An anime television series adaptation by Toho Animation Studio and OLM is set to premiere in 2023.
+It has been adapted into two manga series in 2017, with one published by Square Enix in Monthly Big Gangan, and another one published by Shogakukan in Monthly Sunday Gene-X. The light novel is licensed digitally in North America by J-Novel Club and in print by Square Enix.
+The manga illustrated by Nekokurage is also licensed by Square Enix.
+An anime television series adaptation produced by Toho Animation Studio and OLM aired from October 2023 to March 2024, while a second season aired from January to July 2025.
+A third season is set to premiere in October 2026.
+An anime film is set to premiere in Japan in December 2026.

-Premise
+Synopsis

-In a certain country in the East, Maomao, a young girl who works as a pharmacist in the red-light district, is kidnapped and sold to the imperial palace as a servant.
-However, she still retains her curious and eccentric personality and plans to work there until her years of servitude are over, without drawing the attention of anyone.
-One day, after hearing the rumors that the emperor's children are critically ill, she begins to investigate the cause, using her experience as a pharmacist, and successfully solves the mystery of their illness.
-Even though she intends to remain anonymous, her actions eventually catch the attention of an influential eunuch, and soon finds herself solving various mysteries in the imperial court.
+Set in a fictional country based on Imperial China during the Tang dynasty, and often referencing knowledge closer to the late Ming dynasty, the series follows Maomao, a young girl working as an apothecary in a red-light district, who was kidnapped and sold to the Imperial Palace as an indentured servant.
+She still retains her curious and eccentric personality and plans to work there until her two years of servitude are over.
+After learning that the emperor's newborns and concubines are critically ill, she begins to investigate the cause.
+Using her experience as an apothecary, she successfully solves the mystery of their illness.
+Even though she intended to remain anonymous, her actions catch the attention of Jinshi, an influential eunuch.
+Then, consequently, she undertakes the solving of mysteries for the royal court.